microsoft/pbiworkshops/Day After Dashboard in a Day/DataVisualization.md

 ## Page canvas and elements

 A Power BI report page canvas is a single page that displays visualizations of your data.
 You can create and customize your report page canvas in Report view1 by adding fields, filters, and formatting options.
-You can also change the canvas settings2 to adjust the display ratio and size of your report page canvas.
+You can also change the canvas settings to adjust the display ratio and size of your report page canvas.

 Learn more about [report view](https://learn.microsoft.com/power-bi/create-reports/desktop-report-view)